Aboele13/CompleteW101Gear/README.md

 - HECK FRONTEND, I'M DOING EVERYTHING IN CONSOLE, NO WEBSITE

-- jeweling the items should note what jewel was used

-- select gear
+- owned gear
     - when i select an accessory, i select it first, then it asks "how did you fill this jewel slot?"
         - leaving empty can be an option

 - view gear
     - owned col should be included and correct
+        - requires knowing what account you are